 Arrive independently in Ljubljana and take some time to explore the old part of the city.
 The Slovenian capital has become one of the hippest cities in Europe, reminiscent of Prague but without the crowds.
 It’s small enough to get around on foot, but so cosmopolitan you will hear a variety of languages being spoken as you stroll along the banks of the lovely Ljubljanica River.
 Lively with bars, cafes and art galleries, the green city of Ljubljana is a great hideout from bigger European capitals.
 Meet your guide in the afternoon for a walking tour of town followed by a welcome drink and dinner.
-Overnight at the charming B&B Slamic in Ljubljana.
+We stay the night at the charming B&B Slamic.
+Overnight Ljubljana.
 Hotel and dinner included.

 Today we cross the Italian border and ride through the rolling hills to Cividale del Friuli.
 Founded by Julius Caesar in 50 BC, it became the first capital of the newly-formed Lombard Kingdom in the 6th century.
 The Franks conquered it in 774, and it was eventually annexed by the Venetians in 1420.
 The medieval center is carved in two by a ravine which is spanned by the impressive 15th century “Devils Bridge”.
 Also notable is the Celtic hypogeum, a subterranean series of halls carved into the rock in ancient times.
 Was it a Celtic funerary monument or a Roman jail?
 Return to your hotel in Kobarid for another delicious dinner of local specialties.
 Distance: 65 km.
 Overnight Kobarid.
 Hotel, breakfast and dinner included.